A quiet suburban street at dusk with wet pavement reflecting warm house and street lights, lined with single-story homes and large trees.

 Common furnace issues and their causes:

-- No heat or weak heat: Often traces to a clogged filter blocking airflow, a thermostat miscalibration, or a burner that’s failing to ignite.
+• No heat or weak heat: Often traces to a clogged filter blocking airflow, a thermostat miscalibration, or a burner that’s failing to ignite.

-- Pilot light and ignition failures: A faulty thermocouple, worn electronic igniter, or persistent draft can shut down heat production entirely.
+• Pilot light and ignition failures: A faulty thermocouple, worn electronic igniter, or persistent draft can shut down heat production entirely.

-- Short cycling: When the furnace turns on and off repeatedly, a dirty filter, thermostat fault, or restricted airflow is usually responsible.
+• Short cycling: When the furnace turns on and off repeatedly, a dirty filter, thermostat fault, or restricted airflow is usually responsible.
 The pattern wastes energy while leaving rooms unevenly heated.

-- Unusual noises: Banging, rattling, or squealing often points to loose components, a failing blower motor, or airflow restrictions.
+• Unusual noises: Banging, rattling, or squealing often points to loose components, a failing blower motor, or airflow restrictions.

-- Thermostat faults: An uncalibrated or aging thermostat can fail to send correct signals even when the furnace itself is functional.
+• Thermostat faults: An uncalibrated or aging thermostat can fail to send correct signals even when the furnace itself is functional.

-- Furnace odors: A brief dusty smell at the start of heating season is normal as residual dust burns off.
+• Furnace odors: A brief dusty smell at the start of heating season is normal as residual dust burns off.
 A persistent odor, especially a sulfur or rotten-egg smell, warrants an immediate call, as it may indicate a gas-related issue.

-What to Expect During a Repair Visit
+What Happens During a Furnace Repair Visit

-We were founded in 1976, and our contractors bring 180 years of combined HVAC and plumbing experience to every call.
+Founded in 1976, our contractors bring 180 years of combined HVAC and plumbing experience to every call.
 That history matters when a repair requires judgment, not just a parts swap.
 We hold an A+ rating as an Accredited member of the Illinois Better Business Bureau, a relationship we’ve maintained since 1999, and we’ve been a member of the Springfield Chamber of Commerce for decades.
 Across 144 customer reviews, we’ve earned a 4.6 out of 5 rating, with homeowners consistently pointing to our technicians’ professionalism, clear communication, and fair pricing.

-Priority Maintenance Club:
+Priority Maintenance Club

 For homeowners who want protection before a breakdown happens, our Priority Maintenance Club delivers real value.
-Members receive priority same-day scheduling, a 10% discount on all services, and three free safety inspections each year, two HVAC and one plumbing.
+Members receive priority same-day scheduling, a 10% discount on all services, and three free safety inspections each year: two HVAC and one plumbing.
 If you’re already calling us for furnace repair, it’s worth asking your technician whether a membership makes sense for your home.

 More Heating Services From Mike Williams Plumbing, Heating, Air Conditioning & Sewer